idvorkin/idvorkin.github.io/_d/siy.md

   - emotional intelligence
   - book-notes
 permalink: /siy
+redirect_from: /search-inside-yourself
 imagefeature: https://github.com/idvorkin/blob/raw/master/noun-meditate.png
 ---

 Training Emotional Intelligence through mindfulness.
 Search inside yourself is a meditation training manual for engineers.
 It's also a pun as the author works at google, and built the program internally at Google.

+This is a summary of [Search Inside Yourself](http://www.amazon.com/gp/product/B0070XF474/ref=dp-kindle-redirect?ie=UTF8&btkr=1)

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->